How to Pass the Dutch Writing Exam for the Civic Integration - Guide 2025

 4. Take Formal Lessons

 Structured courses make a big difference.
-Our beginner (A2) and intermediate (B1) classes guide you step-by-step through Dutch grammar and spelling.
-Our Preparation Inburgeringsexamen courses focus on exam-specific writing with direct teacher feedback to build strong habits early on.
+Our beginner (A2) and intermediate (B1) classes guide you through Dutch grammar and spelling.
+And our Preparation Inburgeringsexamen focuses on exam-specific writing with direct teacher feedback to guide you every step of the way.

 Final Tips